retux/conky-configs/README.md

 3) Install packages, for instance in Debian:

- # aptitude install conky conky-all
+ # aptitude install conky conky-all lm-sensors

 4) Copy configuration file to your home directory